Since espresso-making is an art, the machines brewing those addictively delicious shots are really complex things…

 - Fairly loud due to the 15-bar pressure pump

-The De’Longhi EC702 is the most expensive espresso machine we’ve reviewed here, but also produced what we found one of the tastiest espressos.
+The De’Longhi EC702 is the most “expensive” best espresso machine under 200 dollars that we’ve reviewed here, but also produced what we found one of the tastiest espressos.
 And be assured we drank like addicts these past days…

 Obviously many variables go into a good espresso, but the v gives you a headstart through its 15-bar pressure pump which creates a very nice layer of crema on top of the shots.
 Also, this machine allows you to work with either ground coffee or pods, so you can decide if you want to have full control over your espresso’s quality (grounds) – or just want to pull a quick shot (pods).

 Yet, while many other machines have these 2 features, this DeLonghi machine puts a stress on preheating.
 This means that you have to push the power / preheat button about 15 minutes before you want to start brewing your shot.
 (15 minutes is what the manual says – but our machine was ready in about 11 minutes on average.)
 But it also means that the EC702 operates at the perfect brewing temperature of about 200°F.

 And while you can leave the machine alone during preheating, you have to be present to start and stop the flow of espresso afterwards.
 This takes about 30 seconds from start to finish.
 (Plus 2-3 more minutes if you go on to froth milk for a cappuccino or latte afterwards.)
 If your can’t spare that (little) time, check out the fully hands-off Nespresso Inissia above.

 We found that the only real negative about this machine is the lack of space between spout and drip tray.
 You’ll only be able to put [easyazon_link identifier=”B004MALMT2″ locale=”US” tag=”mirroredf-20″]2-ounce espresso glasses[/easyazon_link] there.
 A standard-sized cup won’t fit in unless you remove the drip tray.